jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-:ref:`how to make a person: tests and solution`
+:ref:`Click Here to see the code from this chapter<how to make a person: tests and solution>`